pratty010/Footsteps/OS/Linux/README.md

-# Windows Cheat-sheet
+# Linux Cheat-sheet

-Swear to tell the whole truth and nothing but the .....
+One stop for all the quick references.